 - Limiting coffee intake to 1-2 cups per day and not consuming after 12 pm

-- Start a bedtime routine such as reading a book, meditating, and stretching 30-60 minutes before bedtime
+- Start a bedtime routine such as reading a book, meditating, using a detoxifying infrared sauna blanket, and stretching/mobilizating 30-60 minutes before bedtime

 - Eating adequate calories throughout the day